msklyarov/CV/cv.md

 October 2015 - January 2016
 Web Developer | FV

-Development of the dashboard with a business analitics for the online markets integration using ETL (ebay, amazon, etc.)
+Development of the dashboard with a business analytics for the online markets integration using ETL (ebay, amazon, etc.)

 * JavaScript/ES6, jQuery, AngularJS, PHP Zend Framework,